Alberto-Vega/SwiftCodeChallenges/README.md

 - Given a sorted array, create a binary search tree with minimal height

 - Determine if a binary tree is balanced

+#### Dynamic programming.
+- You've built an inflight entertainment system with on-demand movie streaming.
+  Users on longer flights like to start a second movie right when their first one ends, but they complain that the plane usually lands before they can see the ending.
+So you're building a feature for choosing two movies whose total runtimes will equal the exact flight length.
+- You are a renowned thief who has recently switched from stealing precious metals to stealing cakes because of the insane profit margins.
+You end up hitting the jackpot, breaking into the world's largest privately owned stock of cakes—the vault of the Queen of England.
+    While Queen Elizabeth has a limited number of types of cake, she has an unlimited supply of each type.
+    Eachtype of cake has a weight and a value, You brought a duffel bag that can hold limited weight, and you want to make off with the most valuable haul possible.

+    Write a function maxDuffelBagValue() that takes an array of cake type structs and a weight capacity, and returns the maximum monetary value the duffel bag can hold.

 #### Design Patterns.
 Quick Overview